pablo-desperados/thoughts_from_pablo/me.md

 permalink: /me/
 ---

+# Hi! 🦉

 My name is **Pablo Mujica**.
-By day, I navigate the architecture of Data Engineering for a company based in Barcelona.
-By night, the logic gives way to fiction—small stories, poems, and prose.
+By day, I navigate the world of Data Engineering for a company based in Barcelona.
+By night, I write fiction, small stories, poems, and other stuff.

 This space serves as a repository for both versions of that work.

----

 ### // Recent Things I've read/seen.